Marco Sturm: Coaching career

-Sturm was named head coach and general manager of the German national team on July 10, 2015.
-Under his guidance, Germany won the 2015 Deutschland-Cup title.
-Head coaching his first World Championship in 2016, Sturm led Team Germany to a quarterfinal appearance.
-In September 2016, Germany won the qualifying tournament for participation in the 2018 Pyeongchang Games.
-At the 2017 IIHF World Championship, Sturm led the team to another quarter final, falling short to Canada (1-2).
+Sturm was named head coach and general manager of the German mens's national team on July 10, 2015.
+Under his guidance, Germany won the 2015 Deutschland Cup title.
+Head coaching his first World Championship in 2016, Sturm led Germany to a quarterfinal appearance.
+In September 2016, Germany won the qualifying tournament for participation in the 2018 Winter Olympics.
+At the 2017 World Championship, Sturm led the team to another quarterfinal, losing 2–1 to Canada.
 Sturm was credited with the progress of the German team, and for the willingness of the German NHL players to represent their country internationally.
 Under his leadership the German team reached the final at the 2018 Winter Olympics, earning the silver medal.

-On November 4, 2018, he was named assistant coach of the Los Angeles Kings following the firing of assistant coach Don Nachbaur and head coach John Stevens.
+On November 4, 2018, Sturm departed the German national team to become an assistant coach with the Los Angeles Kings, following the early-season firings of assistant coach Don Nachbaur and head coach John Stevens.
+Four years later, Sturm was named head coach of the Kings' American Hockey League (AHL) affiliate, the Ontario Reign, prior to the 2022–23 season.

+On June 5, 2025, Sturm was named head coach of the Boston Bruins.
+He is the franchise's first European head coach, as well as the sixth in NHL history.
+He is also the first ever head coach from Germany.

 Personal life

-Sturm and his wife Astrid have two children, son Mason Joseph, and daughter Kaydie.
+Sturm and his wife have two children.